Warnings for Drizalma Sprinkle

 Generalized Anxiety Disorder

-In pediatric patients aged 7 to 17 years, efficacy was demonstrated in one 10 week, placebo-controlled trial.
-The study included 272 pediatric patients with GAD of which 47% were 7 to 11 years of age.
+Use of DRIZALMA SPRINKLE for the treatment of GAD in patients 7 to 17 years of age is supported by one 10-week, placebo- controlled trial (GAD-6).
+The study included 272 pediatric patients with GAD of which 47% were 7 to 11 years of age (53% were 12 to 17 years of age).
 Duloxetine delayed-release capsules demonstrated superiority over placebo as measured by greater improvement in the Pediatric Anxiety Rating Scale (PARS) for GAD severity score [see Clinical Studies].
-The safety and effectiveness in pediatric patients less than 7 years of age have not been established.

 Major Depressive Disorder

-Efficacy was not demonstrated in two 10 week, placebo-controlled trials with 800 pediatric patients with MDD, age 7 to 17.
-Neither duloxetine delayed-release capsules nor an active control (indicated for treatment of pediatric depression) was superior to placebo.
-The safety and effectiveness in pediatric patients less than 7 years of age have not been established.
+The safety and effectiveness of DRIZALMA SPRINKLE have not been established in pediatric patients for the treatment of MDD.
+Efficacy of duloxetine delayed-release capsules was not demonstrated in two 10 week, placebo-controlled trials with 800 pediatric patients with MDD, aged 7 to 17 years old with MDD.
+Neither duloxetine delayed-release capsules nor an active control (approved for treatment of pediatric MDD) was superior to placebo.

-Duloxetine administration to young rats from post-natal day 21 (weaning) through postnatal day 90 (adult) resulted in decreased body weights that persisted into adulthood, but recovered when drug treatment was discontinued; slightly delayed (~1.5 days) sexual maturation in females, without any effect on fertility; and a delay in learning a complex task in adulthood, which was not observed after drug treatment was discontinued.
+Duloxetine administration to young rats from post-natal day 21 (weaning) through post-natal day 90 (adult) resulted in decreased body weights that persisted into adulthood, but recovered when drug treatment was discontinued; slightly delayed (~1.5 days) sexual maturation in females, without any effect on fertility; and a delay in learning a complex task in adulthood, which was not observed after drug treatment was discontinued.
 These effects were observed at the high dose of 45 mg/kg/day (2 times the MRHD, for a child); the no-effect-level was 20 mg/kg/day (≈1 times the MRHD, for a child).

 Geriatric Use

-Of the 2,418 patients in premarketing clinical studies of duloxetine delayed-release capsules for MDD, 5.9% (143) were 65 years of age or over.
-Of the 1041 patients in CLBP premarketing studies, 21.2%
+- Of the 2,418 patients in MDD trials, 6% (143) were 65 years of age or over.

-(221) were 65 years of age or over.
-Of the 487 patients in OA premarketing studies, 40.5% (197) were 65 years of age or over.
-Of the 1,074 patients in the DPNP premarketing studies, 33% (357) were 65 years of age or over.
-In the MDD, GAD, DPNP, OA, and CLBP studies, no overall differences in safety or effectiveness were generally observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
-SSRIs and SNRIs, including duloxetine have been associated with cases of clinically significant hyponatremia in elderly patients, who may be at greater risk for this adverse event [see WARNINGS AND PRECAUTIONS].
+In the MDD, GAD, DPNP, FM, OA, and CLBP studies, no overall differences in safety or effectiveness were generally observed between these patients and younger adult patients, and other reported clinical experience has not identified differences in responses between these geriatric and younger adult patients, but greater sensitivity of some older patients cannot be ruled out.

 The pharmacokinetics of duloxetine after a single dose of 40 mg were compared in healthy elderly females (65 to 77 years) and healthy middle-age females (32 to 50 years).
 There was no difference in the Cmax, but the AUC of duloxetine was somewhat (about 25%) higher and the half-life about 4 hours longer in the elderly females.
 Population pharmacokinetic analyses suggest that the typical values for clearance decrease by approximately 1% for each year of age between 25 to 75 years of age; but age as a predictive factor only accounts for a small percentage of between-patient variability.
-Dosage adjustment based on the age of the patient is not necessary.
+Dosage adjustment based on the age of the adult patient is not necessary.

 Gender